Contribute to Kestra Documentation

 Contribute to the Kestra Documentation.

 We love documentation contributions.
-To contribute to the documentation, make sure to fork the docs repository and create a pull request with your changes.
+To contribute to the documentation, fork the docs repository and create a pull request with your changes.
 We'll happily review and merge your suggestions into the documentation set as quickly as we can.

 Build the Documentation Locally